cactuzhead/Advanced-Progress-Bars/docs/light & dark.md

 ![Light and Dark](/assets/Obsidian Advanced Progress Bars - Settings - Light and Dark.png)

 These two buttons (`Light` & `Dark`) will change **ALL** the color settings to their respective defaults.
-All other settings will remain unchanged.<br>
+All other settings will remain unchanged.

+{: .note }
-**Note:** once selected, all previous colors will be lost forever and can *not* be retrieved.
+once selected, all previous colors will be lost forever and can *not* be retrieved.